St Bathans fauna: Mammals

 Surprisingly, given modern New Zealand's dearth of land mammals, there is a basal theriiform mammal, the St Bathans mammal.
 Several species of mystacine bats are also known, as well as a vesper bat and several incertae sedis species.
-This bat fauna included a giant burrowing bat three times the size of today’s relatives, and more closely related to South American bats.
+This bat fauna included Vulcanops, a giant burrowing bat three times the size of today's relatives, and more closely related to South American bats.
 This suggests that small land mammals were a common component of New Zealand's fauna in the Miocene, with even bats being significantly more diverse than today.

 Birds

-Palaeognaths

-New Zealand's two modern palaeognath clades, the kiwi and moa, have early representatives in the St Bathans fauna.
+New Zealand's two modern palaeognath clades, the kiwi and moa, have early representatives in the fauna.
 The former is represented by the diminutive, possibly volant Proapteryx.
-The last is represented by several bones and egg shells of currently unnamed species, but already identifiable as true moa, being large sized and flightless.
+The latter is represented by several bones and egg shells of currently unnamed species, but already identifiable as true moa, being large sized and flightless.
 The fact that moa are already recognisably modern in anatomy, and possibly ecology, while kiwis are fairly unspecialised and probably still flighted, confirms the previous suspicions that neither clade is closely related and that they arrived in New Zealand independently: moa arrived and became flightless earlier in the Cenozoic, while kiwi were then recent arrivals.